Want to See the Future of GRC? Check Out Evidence Studio.

 What Is Compliance Monitoring and How Do You Get Started?

 Say a business wants to get serious about its compliance efforts and implement a monitoring program.
 Where do they start?
 And what exactly does the process entail?
+A strong compliance monitoring plan begins with understanding requirements, assessing risk, and establishing repeatable processes that can adapt as regulations evolve.

 Understanding the Applicable Requirements